Best and Worst Times to Visit British Virgin Islands

 The British Virgin Islands attract more than 600,000 visitors each year, according to the Caribbean Tourism Organization (CTO).
 They are almost equally split between cruise and hotel visitors.

 Tortola is a popular port of call among eastern Caribbean cruises.
-Other popular islands in the chain include Virgin Gorda and Jost Van Dyke.
+Other popular islands in the chain that especially attract hotel visitors include Virgin Gorda and Jost Van Dyke.

 Tourism statistics reveal the most popular and least popular months to visit BVI.